LuuViKhanh/AWS-internship-report/content/1-Worklog/1.3-Week3/_index.md

 ### Week 3 Achievements:

-* **Mastered in-depth knowledge of Amazon EC2:**
+* **Learned knowledge of Amazon EC2:**
   * Understood various Instance types and how to choose appropriately
-  * Mastered AMI, Backup strategies and Key Pair management
+  * Learned about AMI, Backup strategies and Key Pair management
   * Understood Elastic Block Store (EBS) and volume types
   * Learned about Instance Store and differences with EBS
   * Used User Data for configuration automation